GetSomeRest/integration-bing-maps-view.and.data.api/README.md

 This is a sample demoing the integration with Microsoft Bing Maps and Autodesk View and Data API.
 Main functions are as follows.

 * Search locations with keywords and show the result onto Bing Maps.
-* Specify a location where is associted with 3D model.
+* Specify a location where is associated with 3D model.
 * Get access token via ASP.NET
 * Upload a file and get translation.
 * Get thumbnail and reflect it to maps.